Sensible Agent: A Framework for Unobtrusive Interaction with Proactive AR Agents: Preliminary Evaluation

 The study was implemented on Project Moohan, an Android XR headset\footnote{Android XR: \url{ https://www.android.com/xr}} using a WebXR-based prototype on Chrome v137.
 Participants experienced both AR (with video see-through) and VR environments and interacted with AI agent using gaze, voice, hand, and head gestures.
 A custom WebSocket-based control interface allowed the experimenter to manage the experimental flow remotely, including switching between AR and 360° video environments without requiring headset removal.

 The experimental design overview is illustrated in~\autoref{fig:userstudy-design}.
 Participants completed twelve scenarios across two system conditions: (1) \textsc{Sensible Agent}, which provided proactive assistance with unobtrusive, multimodal interactions; and (2) a \textit{baseline} system that required users to initiate requests via voice commands, following a conventional assistant model (\eg, \textit{“What should I order?”}, \textit{“Tell me about this exhibit.”}).
-The system was Wizard-of-Oz controlled; participants tapped the headset to signal readiness, after which the experimenter triggered the appropriate system behavior (speech detection for baseline, environment detection for \textsc{Sensible Agent}).
+The system was Wizard-of-Oz controlled;\footnote{The WoZ control was limited to system activation only.
+All core agent logic, including context sensing and query generation, was fully functional.} participants tapped the headset to signal readiness, after which the experimenter triggered the appropriate system behavior (speech detection for baseline, environment detection for \textsc{Sensible Agent}).

 Scenarios were divided into six high-level activities: three delivered as 360° videos (\eg, reading a menu at a restaurant, shopping at a grocery store, commuting in bus), and three physically staged AR scenes (\eg, cooking at a kitchen, working out at a gym, visiting the museum).
 Each activity was experienced in two forms: a \textit{baseline unfamiliar version} and a \textit{context variant} that modulated key context components that were explored in the workshop study and the data collection study, including social engagement, temporal urgency, or sensory constraints.
 For instance, a ``reading a menu at a restaurant'' scenario may be experienced first alone and then in a social setting.
 This paired design is to examine how interaction preferences shift when the same high-level activity occurs under altered contextual pressures.